open5e/open5e/source/monsters/tome-of-beasts/S/scheznyki.rst

 These hats can be stolen and used by adventurers (see sidebar), but the scheznykis fight hard to retrieve them.

 ..
-Sidebar:: Hey!
-Stuff is missing!
+Sidebar:: Oops, something vanished!
    :class: missing

-   The sidebars in Tome of Beasts are not Open Game Content, so we can't include the details on vanisher hats here.
+   The sidebars in Tome of Beasts are not Open Game Content, so we can't include the details of Vanisher Hats here.

    Feel free to make up your own magical hat with the same name!